Official Website of the Republic of Belarus

 • if both parties agree

-• if initiated by one party
+• if initiated by any party the employer or the employee

-Dismissal in Belarus – the regulations
+Dismissal in Belarus

 Employment law protects employees in Belarus by restricting the grounds on which an employer can dismiss staff.